 Stocking the Shelves

-Lastly, OER adaptation – which can also include mixing and matching sections of resources under open licences – is a great way to build up resources for unique or highly-specialized subject areas.
+Lastly, OER adaptation – which can also include mixing and matching sections of resources under open licenses – is a great way to build up resources for unique or highly-specialized subject areas.
 It also allows students to provide input into shaping learning materials.
 This is a more collaborative role in the teaching and learning processes.

 For Steven Hills, a GIS Instructor at Assiniboine Community College, both aspects were important.
 He realized after some initial research into OERs that adaptation would be a fantastic venture, because ever-evolving standards in GIS often meant students were paying for resources that quickly became obsolete.
 Mixing and matching from some existing OERs addressed this problem.
 Students could fill their shelves with ‘living’ documents that reflect a changing professional field.